maxfierke/ui-bootstrap-fontawesome/README.md

 * Install local dev dependencies: `npm install` while current directory is the ui-bootstrap-fontawesome repo.
 This will also run `bower install`, so no need to do that seperately.

 ### Build
-This project has shamelessly stolen the build machinery from Angular-UI Bootstrap, making it ridiculously easy to build lint, test, and build the project by just running `grunt`.
+This project has shamelessly stolen the build machinery from Angular-UI Bootstrap, making it ridiculously easy to lint, test, and build the project by just running `grunt`.
 Seriously, it's awesome and *So Agile d00d*&trade;.

 * Build the whole project: `grunt` - this will run `lint`, `test`, and `concat` targets.